 Contributing to the achievement of Qatar National Vision 2030, we dedicate every effort to nurturing social development through art and cultural interchange.
-We are aspiring to build a community of creative and innovative people, who are aware of their surroundings and are knowledgeable about global cultures.Purpose and Values
+We are aspiring to build a community of creative and innovative people, who are aware of their surroundings and are knowledgeable about global cultures and values.

 Katara is a place where people share cultures to nurture understanding and peace.